Sorry, you need to enable JavaScript to visit this website.

 How is a Roth IRA distinct?

 Similar to other retirement plans, there are specific rules regarding Roth IRAs.
-In this article, we’ll cover eligibility requirements, income limits, and other rules, such as the 2024 Roth IRA contribution limits.
+In this article, we’ll cover eligibility requirements, income limits, and other rules, such as the 2025 Roth IRA contribution limits.

-What is the Roth IRA contribution limit for 2024?
+What is the Roth IRA contribution limit for 2025?

-For the 2024 tax year, the maximum amount1 you can contribute to a Roth IRA is $7,000, or $8,000 if you are 50 or older.
-In 2023, the contribution limit was $6,5000, or $7,500 for those 50 or older.
+For the 2025 tax year, the maximum amount you can contribute to a Roth IRA is $7,000, or $8,000 if you are 50 or older.
+In 2024, the contribution limit was the same.1

 Your individual contribution limit is determined based on your filing status and your Modified Adjusted Gross Income (MAGI).
-Based on these factors, you may be able to contribute the maximum amount, a reduced amount, or nothing at all.
+Based on these factors, you may be able to contribute the maximum amount, a reduced amount, or nothing at all.2

 Wondering how to figure out your MAGI?
 Your MAGI is calculated by taking the Adjusted Gross Income (AGI) from your tax return and adding back in certain deductions such as student loan interest, self-employed taxes, home interest payments and higher education expenses.